anupamkumar/subtitler/README.md

 If you used `pip` to install, then you should have `subtitler` command available in the terminal of your choice.

-Simply, type
+* To start the GUI, type the following in your terminal

 ```
 subtitler
 ```

-to start the GUI
-or type
+* To run CLI version, type the following in your terminal

 ```
 subtitler cli --help
 ```

-to run CLI version of the utility.

 ##### Method 2